 Massport Acting CEO John Pranckevicius said, “Massport is making strategic investments to improve our infrastructure to meet the demands of a growing economy.
 These projects have been carefully vetted to support the needs of an increasing customer base, enhance the passenger experience and ensure public safety, while also continuing our long-standing commitment to sustainability and the community.”

-Plans at Logan Airport include the Terminal E Modernization project, which combines new construction, renovations, and upgrades to the existing terminal built in 1974 to create a seamless experience for passengers from the curb to the plane.
-Seven additional gates are being added to 12 existing gates at Terminal E to accommodate more flights to a growing list of nonstop international destinations.
-Additional ticket counters, baggage carousels, and concessions to support the increased passenger volume are being built, along with a larger security checkpoint with faster Automated Screening Lanes (ASL).
+Plans at Logan include the Terminal E Modernization project, which will combine new construction, renovations, and upgrades to the existing terminal built in 1974 to create a seamless experience for passengers from the curb to the plane.
+Seven additional gates will be added to the 12 already at Terminal E in order to accommodate more flights to a growing list of nonstop international destinations.
+Additional ticket counters, baggage carousels, and concessions to support the increased passenger volume will be built, along with a larger security checkpoint with faster Automated Screening Lanes (ASL).
 The new gates will also be able to serve larger and more energy-efficient aircraft.

-In addition, the Board approved funding to alleviate roadway congestion, encourage more HOV use and reduce greenhouse gas emissions at the airport.
-Massport is building a new parking garage with 2,000 spaces next to Terminal E and is undertaking a roadway improvement project to help ease the traffic flow between Terminals B and C, especially during peak hours.
-The Old Tower will be demolished to make way for a new roadway and a connector building between Terminals B and C. Terminal C’s departure deck and canopy area are being reconfigured to increase curb length and travel lanes.
+The Board also approved funding for projects that would alleviate roadway congestion, encourage more HOV use, and reduce greenhouse gas emissions on campus.
+A new parking garage with 2,000 spaces will be built next to Terminal E. A roadway improvement project will help ease the traffic flow, especially during peak hours, between Terminals B and C. The Old Tower will be demolished to make way for a new roadway and a connector building between Terminals B and C. Terminal C’s departure deck and canopy area will also be reconfigured to increase curb length and travel lanes.

-At Conley Terminal, the Board approved $210 million dollars to restore a former maritime terminal at Berth 10 with a new modern facility.
-Dredging a section of the harbor is required to support the construction of a new concrete wharf designed for 12,000 TEU (twenty-foot equivalent units) vessels.
-The wharf will also have three new larger Ship-to-Shore container cranes, which are required for loading and unloading containers by larger and taller vessels, to accommodate the increasing container volume.
-Last year, Conley Terminal set a new record in overall container volume for the fourth year in a row, handling over 298,000 TEUs.
+At the Conley Terminal, the Board approved $210 million dollars to restore a former maritime terminal at Berth 10 with a new modern facility.
+The project will require dredging a section of the harbor to support the construction of a new concrete wharf designed for 12,000 TEU (twenty-foot equivalent units) vessels.
+The wharf will also be equipped with three new larger Ship-to-Shore container cranes, which are required for loading and unloading containers by larger and taller vessels, to accommodate the increasing container volume.
+Last year, the Conley Terminal set a new record in overall container volume for the fourth year in a row, handling over 298,000 TEUs.

-Across the Reserved Channel, improvements are being made to the Flynn Cruiseport Boston.
+Across the Reserved Channel, improvements will also be made to the Flynn Cruiseport Boston.
 The capital program includes $10 million dollars to begin the permitting and design for an expanded facility with two homeport terminals and capacity to service larger ships.
-New energy efficient windows are being installed and a new automated gangway put in place to expedite passengers coming on and off the ships.
-In 2018, Flynn Cruiseport Boston welcomed a record 390,696 visitors to Boston.
+New energy efficient windows will be installed and a new automated gangway will be put in place to expedite the embarking and disembarking process for passengers as the demand for cruising continues to grow.
+During the 2018 cruise season, Flynn Cruiseport Boston welcomed a record 390,696 visitors to Boston.